The Origin, Evolution and Functions of the Human Mind

 All of the above results in the mysterious capability for “thought” – to move in a virtual world, to simulate, and to project new objects or alternative developments – or mathematical symbols with their implied meaning – or art.

-The combination of emotions and thought can be seen as the appearance of “mind” among advanced animals.
+The combination of emotions and thought (based on memory and visualizations) can be seen as the appearance of “mind” among advanced animals..

 Do animals think?
 Dogs can be observed dreaming – indicating visualization sequences – consequently indicating the capability for thought.
 Predators can develop hunting strategies – consequently they are capable of thought.

-The question arrives, why there is always only one foreground thought at a time even though there are two halves of the brain, with limited connection between them, allowing only for limited inhibition of memory activation sequences between the two halves.
-The cerebellum appears to be capable of independent thought sequencing in automated behavior, as when driving a car.
+The question arrives, why is there always only one foreground thought at a time even though there are two halves of the brain, with limited connection between them, allowing only for limited inhibition of memory activation sequences between the two halves.
+In a mentally active state, the left (analytical) half of the brain usually prevails in awareness, while in rest the right half (more image and emotional related) prevails – leading to unique inventiveness in rest (as reported by great thinkers and scientists).
+The Cerebellum is capable of independent thought sequencing in automated behavior, as driving a car while talking.

 Thought in association with verbal concepts is very common among individuals dedicated to speech or writing and appears as the “inner voice”.
-It may actually be a secondary phenomenon, with verbal formulation following the preceding perceptual thought (see some cases of mental creativity, verbal aggression and defense in debate, or some newer experiments related to the subject of “free will”).
-The inner voice may actually be a nuisance at some time, whether as the “voice of the devil” or in not letting the mind rest.
-But the inner voice is the key capability of poets and writers.
+It may actually be a secondary phenomenon, with verbal formulation merely following the preceding perceptual thought (see some cases of mental creativity, verbal aggression and defense in debate, or some newer experiments related to the subject of “free will”).
+The inner voice may actually be a nuisance, whether as the tempting “voice of the devil” or in not letting the mind rest – but is the key capability of poets and writers.

 The great importance of speech for human mental evolution results from the fact that the evolution of speech recognition and formulation led to the evolution of more complex concepts and systems of thought.
 Especially we humans developed a wide hierarchy of words, much beyond the capabilities of animals, substantially contributing to cultural progress.
 Simple words are descriptive of single actions or objects (walk, sit, chair, or table).
 But more advanced words are summary designations of complex sequences or of groups of objects (for example, furniture, voting, inventing, molecules, Americans).
 The most advanced words comprise the visualization or communication of complex thought patterns or interpretations of existence (for example, politics, research, religion, relativity theory).
-The use of such word concepts allowed for the very much faster progression and communication of thought and a deeper understanding of existence.
+The use of such word concepts allowed for the very much faster progression and communication of thought, a deeper understanding of existence, and need for less memory.

-Mathematical thought, possibly not different from any other symbolic thought, became of high importance as modern science discovered that nature can be understood in mathematical terms, with mathematical expressions being independent of language or cultures – or residence on Earth – as a universal “language” to communicate universally valid or proposed thought.
+Mathematical thought, possibly not different from any other symbolic thought, became of high importance as modern science discovered that nature can be understood in mathematical terms, with mathematical expressions being independent of language or cultures – as a universal “language” to communicate universally (as the “language of Creation”).

 A specific aspect of thought is the fact that only certain connections of visualizations are acceptable, that there is some “recognition of “truth”, some following of logic.
 This gave rise to the mental occupation of “philosophy”.